 NEW WEBSITE COMING SOON!

 We are currently working on our new website which we hope you will all find much more user friendly and easier to navigate.
-We expect the new website to go live hopefully in September.

 Annual Flu and Autumn Covid Vaccination Update:

 We are currently planning 4 Saturday clinics as well as many week day clinics.
 We are contacting patients by text or letter from this week, in order of eligibility.
 The weekday clinics are being planned so patients can book themselves online, and the Saturday clinics will run as the flu clinics used to pre-Covid e.g. patients will be given time slots according to surname.

 We understand the Covid vaccine we are being given is the